simoneperrotta001/DAGonCAPIO/examples/envapp/models/wrf/ext/README.md

-Here the external software (i.e. NetCDF libraries)
+Here the external software (i.e. NetCDF libraries) and the scripts for environment settings.